 Spoiler alert: Bjørn means bear in Norwegian, and that’s literally our local guide’s name.
 Given his beard, it feels appropriate.
 He’s a certified kayaking, climbing and skiing instructor.
 He’s also a striking landscape photographer who channels the rugged spirit of Norway onto his Instagram feed.
-Since we’re keeping our gay Norway trip’s itinerary top-secret, we thought you might want to get to know the man that will lead our hardy herd instead.

 Where in big gay Norway are you from, Bjørn?